quantum-tinkerer/pymablock/docs/source/index.md

 * Speed up your code

-  Due to several optimizations, {{Pymablock}} can reliable handle both higher orders and large Hamiltonians
+  Due to several optimizations, {{Pymablock}} can reliably handle both higher orders and large Hamiltonians

 ## How does {{Pymablock}} work?